 1. Open CleanMyMac.

-2. Go to System Junk and hit Scan.
+2. Go to Cleanup and hit Scan.

 4. Select the Broken Preferences tab.

 If the file is corrupted, it will be in this tab.
-Just hit Clean and delete it along with all the other junk.
+Just hit Clean Up and delete it along with all the other junk.
 But if it’s not there, your Safari is probably slow for a different reason.

 buggy extensions

-3. Buggy extensions.
+3. Buggy extensions

 Extensions let you do a ton of convenient extras in a browser, like store passwords or translate words with a click.
 But being third-party add-ons, they can impact Safari’s performance in unexpected ways, especially if they aren’t regularly updated.

-How to fix: Remove the extension.
+How to fix: Remove the extension

 To find out which of your extensions is causing trouble, run a quick diagnostic: